 - MIA — Miami International Airport

-Fortunately for Europeans used to a traveling by bus, Greyhound Lines makes scheduled stops along the route between Miami International Airport and the Florida Keys and Key West.
-Of course, keep in mind that you may have less freedom of stopping along the many scenic areas like Key Largo, Islamorada, or Marathon to get some souvenirs or take those Instagram-friendly selfies.
+Fortunately for Europeans used to traveling by bus, Greyhound Lines makes scheduled stops along the route between Miami International Airport and the Florida Keys and Key West.
+Of course, keep in mind that you may have less opportunity to stop in scenic areas like Key Largo, Islamorada, or Marathon.

 If you’re coming from Southwest Florida, you can also take the Key West Express, a company that operates high-speed passenger ferries from Ft.
 Myers Beach and Marco Island.
 The ferry ride takes approximately 3.5 hours, but this is ideal for those that want to make day trips.
 Of course, this might be a bit limiting for those who want to explore other parts of the Florida Keys.

 As you can see, paradise has never been easier to reach.
-Sometimes a scenic drive along an All-American road in a rental car might be the escape you need.
+Sometimes a scenic drive might be the escape you need.
 It’s also the nicest way to experience the islands of the Florida Keys and the charming and historical town of Key West.
 Once you arrive, you have the freedom to have an action-packed vacation filled with fishing or snorkeling excursions.
-Or simply unwind with the outgoing tide and take relaxing visits to the Ernest Hemingway House or the Southernmost point buoy.
-Much like renting a car with Sixt, the choice is completely up to you.
+Or simply unwind with the outgoing tide and take relaxing visits to the Ernest Hemingway House or the Southernmost Point buoy.